Understanding and Treating Chronic Shame

 Table of Contents

-Part I: Understanding Chronic Shame.
+Part One: Understanding Chronic Shame.
 1. Ubiquitous and Elusive: The Problem of Chronic Shame 2.
 Shame Is Relational 3.
 Shame and the Relational Right Brain 4.
 Relational and Right-Brain Narratives of Shame 5.
 Assessing for Shame 6.
-Societies of Chronic Shame Part II: Treating Chronic Shame 7.
+Societies of Chronic Shame Part Two: Treating Chronic Shame 7.
 Prerequisites for Working with Shame 8.
 Fostering Right-Brain Connection 9.
 Narrative as Right-Brain Integration 10.
 Giving Shame Light and Air 11.
 The Challenge of Dissociated Shame 12.
 The Three Faces of Shame: Guidelines for Diagnosis and Treatment 13.
 Lifetime Shame Resilience

 Patricia A. DeYoung, MSW, PhD, is a psychotherapist and clinical supervisor in Toronto.
 She was a founding faculty member of the Toronto Institute for Relational Psychotherapy.

 "This is a deep and nuanced understanding of dissociated shame as it manifests clinically and in life as lived.
 It is supported by an equally deep and nuanced understanding of the underlying neurobiology and of the surrounding personality.
 This updated edition includes a chapter on the shaming of stigmatized communities; a welcome addition to this modern classic.
 Essential reading for anyone treating any kind of relational trauma."

 Daniel Hill, PhD, author of Affect Regulation Theory: A Clinical Model